Kd0ve/blog/content/post/thm-forensics/index.md

 ### Netscan
 Next question is about malicious services on different ports, so I'll be running `vol.py -f victim.raw --profile=Win7SP1x64 netscan` to get the running services and their associated ports

-I was pretty confused at first because I could tell which service was the malicious one, I got the PID of it, `2464` and the service was `wmpnetwk.exe` as that's not a typical service, but it's listed a million different times.
+I was pretty confused at first because I could tell which service was the malicious one, I got the PID of it, `2464`, and the service was `wmpnetwk.exe` as that's not a typical service, but it's listed a million different times.

 ![As you can see, there are multiple listings of that service](wmpnetwk.png)

-Eventually, I found it listed at the beginning of the services list with the **port 5005** and running on **UDP**, so I put that in and I guess it was right.
-Not entirely sure how that's more right than the others, but it is.
-Maybe because it's the first listing of the process?
+Eventually, I found it listed at the beginning of the services list, so I put that in and I guess it was right.
+Not entirely sure how that's more right than the others.

+My assumption is that specific one is correct because it's the primary instance that that service is running from.

 ![Here is where I saw the correct port and protocol](netscan-result.png)